 Authority is different from leadership.
 Authority uses fear and punishment as its engines.
 Leadership inspires.
 Though both can be effective, I hope the distinction is not lost and that you will strive to elicit the best from your people and have them want to contribute – it’s a much higher level approach.

-Another school shooting… welcome to life in “the greatest country on earth” in the 21st century.
-We “the people” have abdicated control of our government because a large percentage of us want something done about guns in America and Congress languishes in their own self-preservation, paralyzed with fear of not being re-elected – fear of losing their power and prestige while abandoning.their duty and responsibility.
-It's protecting it's citizens the most important purpose of government?
-More to the point, isn't protecting our children of primary importance?
-If so, then we have a failed government.
+Another school shooting… this time at Stoneman Douglas High School.
+Welcome to life in “the greatest country on earth” in the 21st century.
+We “the people” have abdicated control of our government because a large percentage of us want something done about guns in America.
+Congress languishes in their own self-preservation, paralyzed with fear of not being re-elected – fear of losing their power and prestige, while abandoning their duty and responsibility.
+Isn't protecting it's citizens the most important purpose of government?
+More to the point, isn't protecting our children of primary importance to us as a people?
+If so, then we have a failed government and societal calamity.

 Meanwhile, the tiny nation of New Zealand put America to shame by acting swiftly and decisively – demonstrating how government should work.

-On March 16 there was a horrific shooting in New Zealand, their first in decades.
+On March 16, 2019 there was a horrific shooting in New Zealand - their first in decades.
 On March 19 Prime Minister Jacinda Ardern said "Our gun laws will change."

 On April 10, less than a month later, New Zealand's parliament voted 119 to 1 in favor of changing the country's gun laws.
 Prime Minister Jacinda Ardern told lawmakers they were giving "a voice" to those killed in the Christchurch massacre.